| {{ 'ml-lesson-number-slides' | message : article.intro.bblockCount }} |

 | {{ 'ml-lesson-time-estimation' | message }} |

-A line graph is used to show how a set of data changes over a period of time.
-To make a line graph, a scale and interval should be chosen.
-Then the pairs of data should be graphed and a line connecting the points should be drawn.
+A line graph is used to show how a set of data changes with respect to another quantity, often a period of time.
+To make a line graph, a scale and intervals for the coordinate axes are chosen.
+The data points are then graphed and a line connecting the points drawn.
 Consider a table of values that represents the growth of a plant over several weeks.

 Plant Growth | |||||